Beosti/souls-awakening/GAMEPLAY.md

 # Gameplay

 ## Vanilla changes
+### Critical hits
+Critical hits have been (partially) removed.
+They know depend on the 'speed' stat of each race.
+Humans and spirits can thus not land critical hits.
+Quincy: Hirenkyaku; Hollow: Agility; Shinigami: Hoho;
 ## Races
 ### General explanation
 There are currently 3 races you can acquire throughout your game when you start as human.
 With an 'in-between' race for 2 of them.